 Fees & Financial Aid

 There is a non-refundable application fee of $95.
-In addition to the application fee, there is a $425 registration fee upon acceptance into the program.
+Upon acceptance to the program, there is a $425 registration fee.

 The NYYS recognizes that the cost of application and registration fees may be prohibitive for some students, and that access to technology may be a barrier to participation in online activities.
 Financial aid, application fee waivers, work-study, and technology funds are available to help offset these expenses.
 Financial need is the major consideration when awarding assistance.
 We ask that students seek funding through their personal networks in addition to completing the financial aid application as funds are limited.

 Application fee waivers and additional financial aid are available.
-Apply within the NYYS program application.
+Apply FOR BOTH within the NYYS program application.

 Instruction levels are incorporated within a two-tiered program, intermediate and advanced.
 Ensembles comprised of strings, winds, brass, guitar, harp, and piano meet weekly from October through April for individualized coaching sessions with a staff of outstanding professional musicians.
 The coaches for the 2020/2021 season include: